-Condition GEN1 that would provide YCWA meet with agencies and Indian tribes annually.
-The measure would: 1) assure that YCWA's planned activities are efficiently coordinated to the extent possible with the Forest Service activities; 2) make the Forest Service aware of YCWA's planned O&M activities on NFS lands; and 3) make YCWA aware of all pertinent Forest Service orders, rules and policies that might affect the planned activities.
+YCWA's proposed Project includes a condition (YCWA's proposed Condition GEN1) that would provide that YCWA consult with the Forest Service annually.
+The measure would: 1) assure that YCWA's planned activities are efficiently coordinated to the extent possible with the Forest Service activities; 2) make the Forest Service aware of YCWA's planned O&M activities on NFS land; and 3) make YCWA aware of all pertinent Forest Service orders, rules and policies that might affect the planned activities.
 YCWA would meet with the Forest Service and other agencies in the first quarter of each year to discuss YCWA's planned Project O&M activities for that calendar year to the extent they are known.
 An annual meeting early in the year is appropriate, since YCWA normally develops an annual maintenance plan early in each calendar year.
 YCWA would file documentation of the meeting with FERC, including recommendations by the Forest Service, if requested by FERC.
 The measure does not imply that YCWA may not proceed with planned Project O&M activities until YCWA has reviewed the planned O&M activity with the Forest Service, or relieve YCWA from obtaining all necessary approvals and permits for the planned maintenance work.